amorera20/SSL-Watcher/README.md

 - Verify that the message reaches the Slack channel.

 ## 📸 Screenshots
+This folder contains screenshots that validate the project’s functionality.
 - Metrics
 - Prometheus target UP
 - Alertmanager alerts